This is part 1 of a 2 part series on how to be more present in your life. You can find part 2 here.

 A racing mind can be exhausting and when we aren’t present, we aren’t giving our best to the task or person in front of us.

 We’re distracted, disconnected and disengaged from the thing that is most important right now and the people that matter most.

 If I’m not here, where am I?

 While we’re not present, life is rushing by.
-Although the days sometimes feel so unendingly long, before you know it, your baby is more than half your height!
-You know what I’m talking about, don’t you?
+Although in motherhood the days sometimes feel so unendingly long, before you know it, your child is more than half your height!
+You know what I’m talking about (even if your child isn’t that tall yet), don’t you?

 I’ve always spent a lot of time thinking about and looking forward to what’s coming next.
 Scheduling, planning, anticipating, preparing.
 These intentions are positive and being prepared can definitely relieve stress in the future, but this sometimes means that I miss out on fully enjoying what’s happening right now.

 I remember my mum telling me how since she was young, she hated Sundays, because they meant that Monday was coming next.
 It’s hard to enjoy your Sunday when you’re anticipating having a terrible day the next day.
 I’m sure she’s not the only one who feels something like this.

 You might also spend a lot of time replaying, regretting or beating yourself up about things that have happened in the past.
 Again, this could mean that you are missing out on fully embracing and experiencing the present moment.

 The aim is not that we will never think about the past or the future, but that we will be more present than we are now.
 Present for the things that matter and the people that matter.
 That includes ourselves.
 There’s a balance.
 We can learn from the past, and also prepare for the future.
 However, we can’t change anything that’s already happened, and we can’t live the future yet, so we don’t need to get stuck there for longer than is helpful.